 • Comedy - mostly chair seating

-• Approx. 350 capacity
+• Approx. 150-300 capacity

-Shoreditch Town Hall, Council Chamber
+Shoreditch Town Hall, Assembly Hall & Council Chamber

 Shoreditch Town Hall is one of London’s grandest former civic buildings, now a vibrant cultural, community and live events venue in the heart of Hackney.
 Spanning 48,000 square feet, the Grade II listed space hosts a dynamic, year-round programme of theatre, music, dance, talks and cabaret.
 The building also offers free workspace for artists, rehearsal and R&D residencies, and partners with local organisations on community-led projects.
 From film premieres and tech conferences to immersive theatre and intimate gigs, and even featuring in recent Netflix shows like Baby Reindeer and Too Much, Shoreditch Town Hall is full of character and creativity, making it one of the most distinctive venues in London.